 Not to mention, with the drizzle outdoors spending time in a candle-lit garden store felt like the perfect cozy Sunday activity.
 In this class, we potted a few succulents of our choice.
 You may remember that when I started this blog, I set out to attend, share and discover as many art, craft and design workshops as possible, share them and remain creatively inspired.
 I hope this workshop and tutorial gets your creativity flowing and sets the tone for the week.

 First off, if you live in L.A, you simply must go and visit Rolling Greens.
 It is one of my favorite garden shops in Los Angeles and this workshop was held at the Beverly Blvd. location.
 It is a great place to visit if you are seeking creative inspiration b/c it is well curated and possesses endless cool garden decor, plants, small gifts and home accessories.

 As you can see, they have some beautiful wreaths out this time of year.
 In the past, I've found many house plants here.
 You can even have arrangements made if you need one!

 Please read on if you are like me and were potting succulents completely wrong and/or would like to make some cute succulents for gifting!
 Also, I will share a list of succulent supplies for those of you not in L.A.

 This is my pots looked when I prepped for potting the succulents.
-The blue one was recycled and the pink pot was new that I purchased in store- it was $6.
+I had a blue pot and a pink new pink pot that I purchased in store- it was $6.
 How is it possible to get something so cute for $6?
 I do not know.
 I prepped each pot by throwing out old soil and filling the bottom half of each with gravel that they provided, this is the correct way to pot a succulent apparently.

 All layouts on this blog are created solely for, A Day in the Life.
 I enjoy sharing information and love when others enjoy my ideas enough to post the links on their own sites.
 I simply ask that you credit photos and link back to all original posts.